abhishekpatilbtc/Flask-Python-SQL/README.md

             iii.)
 The file size was larged 2 GB relatively performance intensive thus I stored it locally in SQLite.

             iv.)
 I was unclear about On-Premise vs Cloud so deployed for deployment.
 In the future, flask and sqlite can be easily dockertized if needed and migrated to cloud.
-This will allow us to scale our Micro-service
+This will allow us to scale our Micro-service v.)
+I was unclear about if values for API were going to be based in URL or body.
+I designed to it to be URL params as common practice for GET requests. vi.)
+The design is fairly simply.
+The dataHandler.py will store data in the DB while app.py while create web server and make apis available.
+When API request is made, the function will be referred and it will create DB connection.
+We used simple SQL queries to pass in URL params as where condition and request data from the database.